containers/automation_images/README.md

    Use this VM to
-   [build and then import base-level VM image](README.md#the-base-images-overview-step-3) for supported platforms (Fedora or Ubuntu; as of this writing).
+   [build and then import base-level VM image](README.md#the-base-images-overview-step-3) for supported platforms (Fedora or Debian; as of this writing).
 For GCE use, convert the generic distribution provided QCOW files, into bootable *GCE VMs*.
 For AWS, boot the pre-build AMI's, add minimal tooling, and save them as private, non-expiring AMIs.
-In parallel, build Fedora and Ubuntu container images and push them to ``quay.io/libpod/<name>_podman``
+In parallel, build Fedora and Debian container images and push them to ``quay.io/libpod/<name>_podman``

 4. [Boot *VMs* from each image produced in step